victorjoos/PokemOz/Rapport/Rapport.md

 ## Artificial intelligence {-}

-We also want to attract the readers attention on the artificial intelligence that can be triggered using the `--ai` switch on the command-line.
+We also want to draw the reader's attention to the artificial intelligence which can be triggered using the `--ai` switch on the command-line.
 The AI is implemented using Dijkstra's shortest path algorithm.
-It calculates a distance between its position and the last tile with a greater distance for the grass and the trainer surroundings.
+It calculates the distance between its position and the last tile by giving a greater distance-value to the grass and the trainer in the surroundings.